MLBRank 20-1: A Yankees prodigy takes his place among the best

 Did you know?

-Paul Goldschmidt has combined rare strength and speed at his position over his career.
-He's already had four seasons in his career in which he hit 15 home runs and stole 15 bases, the second-most seasons ever by a player whose primary position was first base.
+Paul Goldschmidt has combined rare strength and speed at his position in his career.
+He already has had four seasons in his career in which he hit 15 home runs and stole 15 bases, the second-most seasons ever by a player whose primary position was first base.
 Hall of Famer Jeff Bagwell is the only player who had more, with five such seasons; no other player has more than three. -- Dan McCarthy, ESPN Stats & Information

 Bryce Harper